howerj/liblisp/liblisp.md

 * The "struct hack" could be applied strings and other types, as well as the length field being encoded in the variable length section of the object.
-* Generic error handling for primitives before they are called would cut down on the amount of code needed in the primitives subroutines.
 * File operations on strings could be improved.
 An append mode should be added as well. freopen and/or opening in append mode need to be added as well.
-* Needed primitives; apply, loop.
-* Input, output and error IO ports should be added, these are different from *stdin*, *stdout* and *stdout*.
 * Anonymous recursion would be a good thing to have.
 * The semantics of the default IO port to **print** and **format** to be worked out when it comes to printing color and pretty printing.
 * There is currently no decent way of handling binary data.
-* A branch that makes use of arbitrary precision arithmetic (replacing floating point numbers *and* integers) could be made.

-#### main.c

-* Some level of auto-completion could be added from the libline library.
-* Experiment with auto insertion of parenthesis to make the shell easier to use, for example if an expression is missing right parens the line editing callback could add them in, or if there are more than one atoms on a line it could enclose them in parens and see if that can be evaluated "+ 2 2" would become "(+ 2 2)".
-This would only be part of the line editor.
-* Porting libline to Windows

 <div id='Test programs'/>
 ## Test programs